JoseRoca/WinFBX2/docs/COM/DVARIANT Class.md

 Extracts a single boolean element from a safe array of booleans.

 ```
-FUNCTION GetBooleanElem (BYVAL iElem AS ULONG) AS BOOLEAN
+FUNCTION GetBooleanElement (BYVAL iElem AS ULONG) AS BOOLEAN
 ```

 | Parameter  | Description |